NYUAD-IM/Software-Art-Text/WeeklySchedule.md

   - Choose 3 pairings of text/image that go together to form a trytypch (sequence of 3 images)
   - Why did you choose these particular images and text?
 What happens when you put them together?
 - **Submit** a link to your Colab via Brightspace->Assignments->Sketch 6
+- **Work** on your Final assignment
+- **Ask** any questions related to your final assignment in Discord or by email.
+We can look at some solutions in the next class

 ### Week 6.2 (3/2)